 Ending Event What Happens The Entire Plan Ends Your coverage ends on the date the Plan ends.
-The Plan Sponsor is responsible for notifying you that your coverage has ended.
-You Are No Longer Eligible Your coverage ends on the date you are no longer eligible to be a Participant or Enrolled Dependent.
+The Plan Administrator is responsible for notifying you that your coverage has ended.
+You Are No Longer Eligible Your coverage ends on the last day of the calendar month in which you are no longer eligible to be a Participant or Enrolled Dependent.
 Please refer to (Section 10: Glossary of Defined Terms) for a more complete definition of the terms "Eligible Person", "Participant", "Dependent" and "Enrolled Dependent".
-The Claims Administrator Receives Notice to End Coverage Your coverage ends on the date the Claims Administrator receives written notice from us instructing the Claims Administrator to end your coverage, or the date requested in the notice, if later.
+The Claims Administrator Receives Notice to End Coverage Your coverage ends on the last day of the calendar month in which the Claims Administrator receives written notice from the Plan Administrator instructing the Claims Administrator to end your coverage, or the date requested in the notice, if later.